hutchcodes/hutchcodes.github.io/_posts/2016/2016-11-07-sharing-code-between-azure-functions.md

 }
 ~~~

-Then at the top of the `run.csx` just put `#load "../shared/settings.csx"
+Then at the top of the `run.csx` just put `#load "../shared/settings.csx"`

 I can then replace my calls to `GetEnvironmentVariable("settingName")` with `Settings.GetSetting("settingName")`

 That worked great, so I continued to try to move the meat of the index watcher code.
-I created a folder `SearchIndexerWatcher` under in the `Shared` folder and created an `IndexerWatcher.csx` there and moved all of the code for checking the index status to that file.
+I created a `SearchIndexerWatcher` folder under in the `Shared` folder and created an `IndexerWatcher.csx` there and moved all of the code for checking the index status to that file.

 ~~~ csharp
 #load "../Settings.csx"